Monégasque nationality law: By descent

 Children who at the time of birth had a Monégasque father or mother that was born Monégasque (regardless of the place of birth) or acquired Monégasque citizenship by naturalisation, reintegration, or option are eligible for Monégasque citizenship.

 In addition, children born to a mother of whom one of the ancestors in the same line was born Monégasque are eligible for Monégasque citizenship.

 A child born out of wedlock will only qualify for Monégasque citizenship once recognised/legitimised by the parents' marriage.

 By birth

 Any person who is born in Monaco to unknown parents is Monégasque at birth.

 By marriage

 A foreign spouse can apply for Monégasque citizenship through a right of option after twenty years of marriage on condition that the spouses live together.
-In the case of the spouse's death, they has to provide evidence that the widowhood was not followed by remarriage.
+In the case of the spouse's death, they must provide evidence that the widowhood was not followed by remarriage.